dogweather/forkful/content/en/swift/files-and-io/reading-command-line-arguments.md

   \ when users run it.
 This matters because it adds customizability and control\u2026"
 lastmod: '2024-03-13T22:45:00.409851-06:00'
 model: gpt-4-1106-preview
-summary: "Reading command line arguments lets your Swift program grab extra details\
-  \ when users run it.
-This matters because it adds customizability and control\u2026"
+summary: Reading command line arguments lets your Swift program grab extra details when users run it.
 title: Reading command line arguments
 weight: 23
 ---